 The following spaces are available for rent:

 - The beautiful gardens feature an incredible fountain and patio area perfect for any event.
-The maximum capacity for the house and gardens is 125 individuals.
+The maximum capacity for the garden package is 125 individuals.

 The parking lot has 90 spaces.